Setting up a Test Environment

 - Then build the environment by running

-- When the container is built, you need to create a superuser test account
+docker compose up - When the container is built, you need to create a superuser test account

 docker compose exec netbox /opt/netbox/netbox/manage.py createsuperuser